 Members must be at least 18 years old to hold a committee position.

 Members must be at least 18 years old to vote on, propose or second a meeting motion.

+Two classes of member are recognised:

+General Members – all members who are not Scientific Advisory Members.

+Scientific Advisory Members – such members shall be employees or active associates of academic or research institutions and shall have particular expertise and/or qualifications in STEM domains relevant to the objects, purposes and activities of the association.
+The committee shall decide if an applicant qualifies for this class of membership.